Shonosuge-Jacky/COMP3329/README.md

 4. Only Player A can do it when Player A fullfil the condition => Player B can do it when Player A fullfil the condition (try photoView.IsMine)
 4. Should only happen once => happen multiple times (try if-else)

-### &nbsp;&nbsp;Deliverables (30 April 23:59):
-1. Installation instructions and game instructions .doc readme file (???)
-2. 10 Pages .doc game report (???)
-4. A1 150dpi game poster (Do it after the game is finished)
-3. 1 min .mp4 game trailer (Do it after the game is finished)

 ### &nbsp;&nbsp;To-do-list (24/27 April 1530-1720):
 1. [End scene] Match result recording system (Jacky)
 1. [Camera effect] get hit effect (Jacky)